vampd/drupal/README.md

 Drupal Cookbook
 ===============
-This cookbook installs a Drupal site on a LAMP stack.
+This cookbook deploys, installs, imports, and/or updates a Drupal site on a LAMP stack.
+This cookbook looks to be a full featured deployment strategy for a drupal site without the need to pass the napkin.

+This cookbook is a fork of [drupal](http://github.com/newmediadenver/drupal)

 Usage
 -----
-This cookbook has been designed to work with [drupal-lamp](http://github.com/newmediadenver/drupal-lamp).
+This cookbook has been redesigned and featurized to work with [vampd](http://github.com/vampd/vampd).

 ## JSON Explained
-This JSON is found in the drupal-lamp repo under infrastructure/drupal_lamp.json.
+This JSON is found in the vampd repo under chef/roles.
+Create a new role based on example and place the settings under drupal.

 ```
 "drupal": { # Name of the cookbook